cgraeff/quarks_EOS/README.md

 # Quarks EOS

-This code calculates the Equations of State for quarks according the SU(2) version of the NJL model.
+This program calculates the Equations of State for quarks according the SU(2) version of the NJL model.
 As references we use (Buballa 1996) and (Buballa 2005).

 1. **(Buballa 1996)** Michael Buballa, *The problem of matter stability in the